alok059/mashup-102103157/README.md

 ## Features

 - Search YouTube for videos of a specific singer
-- Download YouTube videos as audio files
+- Download YouTube videos
 - Convert videos to audio files
-- Cut a specified duration from each audio file
+- Cut a specified duration timeframe from  audio file
 - Merge audio files into a single mashup
 - Save the resulting mashup to a specified output file
+- All within a single cmd line

 ## Requirements